mnqazi/Gesture-Mouse-Using-PC-Camera/README.md

 # Developed by M Nadeem Qazi (MnQazi)

-We can control camera with gestures using Camera.
+We can control mouse with gestures using Camera.
+For Double Click stay at one point for 0.20 second.
-Developed using Python by M Nadeem Qazi.
+#Developed using Python by M Nadeem Qazi.
-# Remember- Pointing YELLOW color is must for controlling the mouse.
+Remember- Pointing YELLOW color is must for controlling the mouse.
 # Email - mnqaziii@gmail.com